jorgedlt/gh-meter/README.md

 ## 🤝 Contributing

+We welcome contributions that improve the tool's accuracy, add features, or enhance its educational value.
+However, all contributions must align with our ethical guidelines.

+### Contribution Guidelines:
+1. **Ethical focus**: Ensure changes don't enable harmful use cases
+2. **Transparency**: Rating algorithms should be clear and well-documented
+3. **Bias awareness**: Consider how changes might affect different types of developers
+4. **Testing**: Maintain comprehensive test coverage

+### Development Process:
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`
 3. Write tests for your changes